(Above) Thanks to United Way-funded programs, Antonio found a stable job he loves.

-Education, training, and credentials.
-The society will financially support programs that help adults learn to read, earn their GED or other employment credentials, and teach English as a Second Language (ESL).
+- Education, training, and credentials: offer financial support to programs that help adults learn to read, earn their GED or other employment credentials, and teach English as a Second Language (ESL).

-Involvement in the justice system.
-The society will advocate for laws that promote expungement of records from public databases for non-violent offenders.
+- Involvement in the justice system: advocate for laws that promote expungement of records from public databases for non-violent offenders.
 Studies have shown that most employers are reluctant to hire applicants with criminal records, even for non-violent convictions.

-Diverse talent retention.
-With help from outside consultants, the society will develop a survey tool to understand why diverse talent is leaving the region at such a high rate.
+- Diverse Talent Retention: enlist the help of outside consultants to develop a survey tool to understand why diverse talent is leaving the region at such a high rate.